-The Chief Officer: Property shall maintain a terrier recording details of all land and properties held by the Council.
+The Director of Corporate Services shall maintain a terrier recording details of all land and properties held by the Council.

 To ensure that lessees and other prospective occupiers of Council land are not allowed to take possession or enter the land until a lease or agreement, in a form approved by the Chief Officer: Property in consultation with the Borough Solicitor, has been established as appropriate.